tangollama/cis411_lab0/labreports/LAB_Leanne-Weaver.md

 The ```workflows``` is a set of rules for defining a collection of jobs and their execution order.

 I used CircleCI documentation, [Adding a YML File](https://circleci.com/docs/2.0/getting-started/#adding-a-yml-file), [Workflows Overview](https://circleci.com/docs/2.0/workflows/#overview), and [Caching](https://circleci.com/docs/2.0/caching/), to inform me about the portions of the code used.<br/>

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?<br/>

-When a build is successful, that means that there were no errors when CircleCI was following the instructions specified in the .yaml file; the environment was spun, the workflows executed, and the jobs completed.
+When a build is successful, that means that there were no errors when CircleCI was following the instructions specified in the .yaml file.
+The environment was spun, the workflows were executed, and the jobs were completed.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?<br/>

+If this project were to move into Continuous Delivery, I'd add Rollbar to track errors after deployment and identify which code changes caused those errors.
+(I used [this blog](https://circleci.com/blog/tracking-errors-after-deployments-with-rollbar-and-circleci/) and [that blog](https://circleci.com/blog/persisting-data-in-workflows-when-to-use-caching-artifacts-and-workspaces/) from CircleCI to help me brainstorm.)

 # Step 5: Merging the feature branch
 * The output of my git commit log